Devit-rai/Devit-rai/README.md

 # 💫 About Me:
-Hi, I'm Devit Rai, a software developer with a strong interest in building practical, real-world applications.
-I enjoy working across both front-end and back-end technologies, including JavaScript and Java, and I'm continually expanding my skill set through new projects and learning opportunities.
-I value collaboration and am always open to connecting with like-minded developers on meaningful projects<br><br>give this in points like
+Hi, I'm Devit Rai, passionate about software development and building practical, real-world applications.
+I'm still learning, with a growing interest in both front-end and back-end technologies like JavaScript and Java.
+I'm always expanding my skills through projects and new learning opportunities, and I enjoy connecting with like-minded developers on meaningful projects where I can learn and grow.

 # 💻 Tech Stack: